-Over the next 2 months we will shine a light on some interesting pathology case reports that have been published over the years.
-Each week we'll be showcasing an article together with a link to some questions and answers to help you in your education.
+We continue to shine a light on some interesting pathology case reports that have been published over the years with the regular showcasing of an article together with a link to some questions and answers to help you in your education.

 Case 4: Inflammatory bowel disease-like colitis pathology in a patient with common variable immune deficiency

 - Common variable immunodeficiency (CVID) can affect any level of the gastrointestinal tract.
 Which pathological features may be helpful in differentiating CVID from coeliac disease?

 - A phenotypic approach to categorising common variable immunodeficiency (CVID) has been proposed, based upon the type of complications the patient develops.
 What are these five proposed phenotypic categories?